 The Dominican Republic is located on the island of Hispaniola in the Greater Antilles archipelago of the Caribbean region.
-The Dominican Republic is a representative democracy, with Luis Abinader heading the country since 2020.
-General elections will be held in the Dominican Republic in May 2024 to elect a President, Vice-President, 32 Senators and 190 Deputies.

 Like Nicaragua and Peru, Spanish is the main language spoken in the Dominican Republic.
+The President, who is also the head of state is Luis Rodolfo Abinader Corona.